Phishing scams 101: How good are you at detecting a phishing attack?

 4. Do you check before verifying automated payments?

-About 30 minutes later, someone in an exotic country is buying themselves a new pool table at your expense*.
+For all we know, a few minutes later, someone in an exotic country may be buying themselves a new pool table at your expense*.

 If you’re wise to phishing attacks though, you’ll be sure to follow up on such emails with careful checks.
 That means a phone call to the service provider to verify if it’s real, and a refusal to even click the email link before that.